As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Hummingbirds in captivity have not been found to survive for a long time on a diet of only nectar.
 They need sources of protein as well.
-In fact, some aviculturists believe that they only even drink nectar because it's a natural consequence of them foraging on flowers all the time.
+In fact, some aviculturists believe that they only ever drink nectar because it’s a natural consequence of them foraging on flowers all the time.

 Insects are a crucial food source for hummingbirds.
 They eat not only grown insects but also insect eggs and larvae.
 They eat all sorts of insects, including small insects and spiders.